 Some TPD policies include retraining clauses.
 For your claim to be successful you would have to show you can’t go back to work that you could reasonably retrained to do.

 Some others have easier definitions (own occupation) or harder definitions (activities of daily living).
 It’s important to check the policy wording.

-What injuries/illnesses are included?
+What injuries/illnesses are included in TPD claims?

 Unlike Workers Compensation, you can include all your health problems for a TPD claim.

 You can make a TPD claim for a physical injury, mental health illness or chronic illness like cancer, multiple sclerosis, Parkinsons Disease and many other illnesses.

 Some policies might exclude pre-existing conditions or mental health problems, but not often.
 Most Super funds include ALL your health problems, including pre-existing conditions.